Sprouted Spelt Banana Bread

 *https://www.health.harvard.edu/blog/sprouted-grains-nutritious-regular-whole-grains-2017110612692

-**Fika (noun and verb) is the daily Swedish custom of taking time out of one’s busy day to sit down and savor coffee (or tea) along with a little something sweet to nibble on or perhaps an open-faced sandwich.
-It’s a chance to hit pause and slow down, a chance to connect with friends, family, or co-workers.
-But of course, you can fika alone too, just put down that phone and mindfully savor.
+**Fika (noun and verb) is the Swedish custom of taking time out of one’s busy day to sit down and savor coffee (or tea) and a little something sweet to nibble on or perhaps an open-faced sandwich.
+It’s a chance to hit pause and slow down and connect with friends, family, or co-workers.
+But of course, you can fika alone too; just put down that phone and mindfully savor it.
 Read more about fika here!

 Leave a Reply